An industry super fund for all Australians

-An account based pension (also known as an allocated pension) is commenced by transferring the money you've accumulated in super, and provides you with a regular income stream.
+An account based pension (also known as an allocated pension) is commenced by transferring the money you've accumulated in super into your new pension account and provides you with a regular income stream.

-Unlike super, where your money is unable to be accessed until you retire, when you invest in an account based pension you can gain additional tax benefits and you’re free to make lump sum withdrawals whenever you want.
+Unlike super, where your money is unable to be accessed until you retire, when you invest in an account based pension you can gain additional tax benefits.

 If you've reached your preservation age, but not yet retired from work, you can take out another type of account based pension called a transition to retirement pension.